pt2121/pt2121.github.io/README.md

 I'm a passionate software engineer:

 * By day: Android App developer
-* By night: FP enthusiast, Rx noob, open source contributor and MOOCer.
+* By night: FP/Rx enthusiast, open source contributor and MOOCer.

 Also, I had done some research in search, web mining and machine learning when I was a PhD student.